simonangel-fong/Note_Tech/Programming_Language/javascript/datatype/data_types.md

   5. Undefined
   6. Null
   7. Symbol

-  8. Object
+- Object contain values

   1. An object
   2. An array
   3. A date

 - A JavaScript variable can hold **any type of data**.